opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ### Robustness

-**Given enough eyeballs, all bugs are shallow** (Linus's Law): Empirically, open source [tends to produce better quality software than its proprietary or alternative counterparts](https://dwheeler.com/oss_fs_why.html).
-With closed source software, the only developers that can potentially detect, diagnose, and resolve software bugs are those that happen to be employed by the company that publishes the software (or the arms-length contractor they paid to build it).
+**Given enough eyeballs, all bugs are shallow** (Linus's Law): Empirically, open collaborative work [tends to produce better quality software than its proprietary or alternative counterparts](https://dwheeler.com/oss_fs_why.html).
+With proprietary frameworks, the only developers that can potentially detect, diagnose, and resolve software bugs are those that happen to be employed by the company that publishes the software (or the arms-length contractor they paid to build it).
 Open source provides three advantages here: first, the opportunity to tap the knowledge of the world's best developers, not just those on one organization's payroll.
 Second, the number of potentially contributing developers and thus the potential knowledge pool is orders of magnitude larger.
 Finally, open source software gets adapted in variety of use cases, not just the one the publisher originally intended, surfacing bugs and edge cases much more rapidly than traditional QA processes.

 **Modern software development practices:** Open source software is more than simply "published" code.
 You'd be hard-pressed to find an open source project that follows outdated command-and-control development philosophies.
 Open source projects all but necessitate modern software development workflows.
 These workflows are electronic (meaning process is naturally captured and exposed), asynchronous (meaning decisions are time and location agnostic), and lock-free (meaning contributors can rapidly experiment without prior approval).